liuyehcf/BlogSource/_unposts/resume/Resume-Plain.md

 • Refactor the subquery process to benefit from expression optimizations like constants removal and predicate simplification.

 SUPPORT QUERY PROFILING, aimed to enhance intuitive query analysis.
+• Implement a framework to support memory usage statistics collection and analysis.
 • Support text-based profile analysis through mysql protocol.
 • Support visualized profile analysis for the enterprise edition.

 OTHER OPTIMIZATIONS
-• Introduce sliding window mechanism to parallelize ordered data transformation
+• Introduce sliding window mechanism to parallelize ordered data transformation.
 • Reduce code cache misses of template code for better performance.
 • Eliminate pointer aliases for better SIMD optimizations.
 • Implement several functions like approx_top_k.